-Box Elder Peak Trail is a 7.8 mile heavily trafficked out and back trail located near Wellsville, UT that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until October.
+Box Elder Peak Trail is a 7.8 mile heavily trafficked out and back trail located near Wellsville, Utah that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is best used from March until October.
 Dogs and horses are also able to use this trail.

 Very steep dusty trail.
 Some overgrowth making pants very helpful!
 Amazing views!